jasonstolaruk/CurryMUD/README.md

 ## About the code

-The code is available here on GitHub under an augmented form of the 3-clause BSD license (refer to the [LICENSE file](https://github.com/jasonstolaruk/CurryMUD/blob/master/LICENSE)).
+The code is available here on GitHub under [this license](https://github.com/jasonstolaruk/CurryMUD/blob/master/LICENSE) (a 3-clause BSD license with additional unique clauses regarding the creation of derivative MUDs.)
 Please note that **I am not accepting PRs**.

 * About 40,000 lines of code/text.
 * About 100 modules, excluding tests.